jonathan-kee/DNS-Container/readme.md

 4) I am not sure if non default ports like 8080, 30053, 30054 will break the demonstration

 5) Can docker simulate different ip addresses?
 Or must I use VMs like Vagrant?
+^
+I think have to dive into docker networking
+^
+I think we start with 1 Bind9, 1 Nginx, otherwise it would be confusing.